seufernandez/here-we-go-again/README.md

 # here-we-go-again

-after a few months I got to learn code again
+After a few months being a Freelancer Design I got to learn code again